Veto TypeScript SDK

 How do I test guardrails in development?

 Use shadow mode to log violations without blocking.
 Tools execute normally while you collect data on what would have been denied.
-Switch to strict mode when ready to enforce.
+Switch to strict mode when ready to enforce in production.

 Related